 Amendments

 Section 1.
-Proposed amendments to and revision of the Constitution shall be approved by a two- thirds (⅔) vote of the Senators present and publicly advertised before being brought before the Student Body for a vote
+Proposed amendments to and revision of the Constitution shall be approved by a two- thirds (⅔) vote of the Senators present and publicly advertised before being brought before the Student Body for a vote.

 Section 2.
 Proposed amendments to and revisions of the Constitution must be posted and advertised for at least one (1) week before submission to the Student Body.